jswymer/mydoctest/articles/across-videos.md

 <properties
-                pageTitle="How Do I? | Project “Madeira”"
+                pageTitle="How Do I? | Financials"
                 description="Provides access to getting-started videos that illustrate how to do common tasks." services="project-madeira"
                 documentationCenter=""
                 authors="edupont04"
 />